Sequel to Journeys Part Two: Awakenings; part of Journeys Series

 “Good.
 I’m good.”
 How about you?”

 “I’m good too.
 Well, okay, anyway.
+Living.”

 “Yeah, I heard that.”
 But not from you.
 He didn’t say it, but the words hung there; hovering somewhere in the wires and electronics that made up the miracle of telephone communication.